dynamsoft-docs/capture-vision-docs/introduction/index.md

 4. High Performance With Shared Computations
 5. Bidirectional Interactivity with Intermediate Results

-DCV enables you to develop highly customizable applications for barcode reading, label recognition, document board detection, and result parsing.
+DCV enables you to develop highly customizable applications for barcode reading, label recognition, document border detection, and result parsing.
 These applications offer enterprise-grade performance and can be tailored to meet your specific business needs.

 ## Functional Products